paulperet/word2vec/README.md

 The dataset mainly consists of two tensors of type int16 with size MAX_TRAINING_EXAMPLES, and are loaded on the best found device: cpu, mps or cuda.
 Be careful as they should be able to fit in memory (As a guide: 100m examples will result in 400 MB of memory, 1B will result in 4 GB of memory used).

 ### Learning rate scheduler
-After running mutiple tests, I have found that using OneCycleLR performs better in finding similar words (better semantic understanding) while lowering wordsim353 score after running for a single epoch.
+After running mutiple tests, I have found that using ReduceLROnPlateau performs better better especially as it is not dependant on the number of epochs.
+Indeed, other learning rate schedulers will scale as the number of total steps increase, which is fine when the number of training steps and dataset are fixed but less desirable when they are parameters.

 ## Results